sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 ========================

-If you run jobs that require intensive IO processes, we advise you to use ``scratch`` because it is local SSD on every compute node of the the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`.
+If you run jobs that require intensive IO processes, we advise you to use ``scratch`` because it is the local SSD on every compute node of the the :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`.
 This is a temporary storage that can be used only during the execution of your job and will be arbitrarily removed at any point once your